-Marco Bartolini was appointed to the Board of Directors on June 19, 2020.
+Marco Bartolini was appointed to the Board of Directors on June 12, 2020.
 Mr. Bartolini joined Citi as an Investment Banking Analyst in 2006 in London.
 He moved to Milan in 2011 as an Associate, and was promoted to Vice President in 2014 and Director in 2017.
 From 2016 to his resignation in January 2019, he covered Italian clients and executed M&A transactions mostly in the energy, infrastructure, telecom and media industries.
-He joined SNAM in January 2019 as Group Head of M&A originating and executing transactions in the cored business and in the energy transition business, including the acquisition of a co-control stake in OLT, of a minority stake in ADNOC Gas Pipelines, of biomethane companies Renerwaste and Iniziative Biometano and of energy efficiency companies TEA, Mieci and Evolve.
-Mr. Bartolini has been sitting on the board of OLT since February 2020.
+He joined SNAM in January 2019 as Group Head of M&A originating and executing transactions in the core and energy transition businesses, including the acquisition of a co-controlling stake in OLT, a minority stake in ADNOC Gas Pipelines, of biomethane companies Renerwaste and Iniziative Biometano and energy efficiency companies TEA, Mieci and Evolve.
+Mr. Bartolini sat on the board of OLT since February 2020.